GDUngureanu/small-steps/src/components/layout/navigation/README.md

 ## Props & Events

 No props.
-Emits `showAuthentication` to trigger the password modal.
+Emits `showAuthentication` to trigger the access modal.